group-nn-at-icmab-csic/WorMe/Notes_publicació.md

 - [ ] Your paper must not focus on new research results accomplished with the software.
 - [X] Your paper (paper.md and BibTeX files, plus any figures) must be hosted in a Git-based repository together with your software.

-In addition, the software associated with your submission must:
+In addition, the software associated with your submission must: (UN COP PÚBLIC)
-- [ ] Be stored in a repository that can be cloned without registration.
+- [X] Be stored in a repository that can be cloned without registration.
-- [ ] Be stored in a repository that is browsable online without registration.
+- [X] Be stored in a repository that is browsable online without registration.
-- [ ] Have an issue tracker that is readable without registration.
+- [X] Have an issue tracker that is readable without registration.
-- [ ] Permit individuals to create issues/file tickets against your repository.
+- [X] Permit individuals to create issues/file tickets against your repository.

 Judging effort
 - [ ] Age of software (is this a well-established software project) / length of commit history.